 Making a Carrots for the Easter Bunny plate is super easy using your Cricut or other cutting machine!
 For this project, I’m putting the vinyl straight on the plate, which I generally wouldn’t recommend for plates that will be used for food consumption and washed all the time.
 But since this plate comes out once a year, adhesive vinyl is the perfect material.

 I created this Easter plate for National Craft Week!
-My blogger friends and I are sharing some awesome crafts and DIY projects this week—plus a giveaway every day!
-Today’s Craft Week post is sponsored by Cricut!
-Make sure to stop by my Instagram to enter the giveaway!
+My blogger friends and I are sharing some awesome crafts and DIY projects this week!
+Make sure to check them out at the bottom of this post.

 Carrots for the Easter Bunny Plate Supplies